Frequently asked questions

 Does the club play all year round?

-Officially the club only plays during the normal Badminton season from September through April.
-However, the members do arrange weekly ad-hoc games throughout the summer for which there is a very good turnout.
-Invited guests from other clubs or individuals seeking to play throughout the Summer months are always welcome to play at these games.
+In past seasons, members have sometimes arranged weekly ad-hoc games through the summer for which there was a reasonable turnout.
+Invited guests from other clubs or individuals seeking to play throughout the summer months are always welcome to play at these games.

 What kind of shuttles do you play with and what equipment would I need to bring?